 - Click Run.

 In editing workflows for a utility network, the validation of the network topology is also treated as an edit operation.
 When editing in the Default version, edits are automatically saved and cannot be undone.
 The following workflow demonstrates the order of operations for performing edits and validating the network topology in a named version.

-When the service has the version management capability enabled, named versions can be created from the Default version to allow isolated editing.
+When the service has the version management capability enabled, you can create named versions from the Default version to allow isolated editing.
 When editing in a named version, edits are not automatically saved, as when editing in the Default version.
-In a named version, any edits can be undone, including validation; changes made to a network topology can be reverted to the state before the validation.
+In a named version, you can undo any edits, including validation; you can revert changes made to a network topology to the state before the validation.

 Example background: A utility network has been configured (network topology is enabled) and published with the version management capability enabled.
 A project with a map named Distribution Map has been authored and shared with the rest of the organization.
 As a member of the organization, you will use this map to complete your work in your own version.

 In a named version, dirty areas are still generated to indicate changes that have been made to the network and have not been updated in the network topology through a validation event.

 The recommended workflow is as follows:

 - Open ArcGIS Pro and connect to your organization's Portal for ArcGIS with your portal identity.

 - Open a map shared with your organization.